jgambavp/open-source-policy/practice.md

-## Practicing our open source policy
+## Practicing our open source policy - updated

 This document is meant to give specific team guidance on putting our [open source policy](policy.md) into practice.